praveenpuglia/praveenpuglia.github.io/src/posts/how-to-use-avif-today.md

 ---
 layout: post
-title: How to use AVIF today
+title: Use AVIF today
 description: Short post on how to serve AVIF today with fallback for unsupported browsers.
-tags: [avif, image, compression, picture, fallback]
+tags: [avif, image, compression, html]
 date: 2021-07-08
 ---